About Us

 Connect with us!

 Our clinic is accessible, child-friendly, and community-focused.
 We are located in central Victoria, just past the intersection of Cook & Yates.
-We regularly host evening events and workshops, focusing on the journey from pregnancy into parenthood.
-(See our upcoming events in resources.)
 We have on-site parking and are well served by public transit.
 Our building offers a Lifelabs and a Rexall pharmacy and is fully wheelchair & stroller accessible.
 We look forward to hearing from you, and supporting you through pregnancy, birth, and the early postpartum.